wujinsim/fix-orphan-like-short-lines/README.md

 - Set an automatic tracking allowance
 - Supports English, Korean, Japanese, Simplified Chinese, and Traditional Chinese
 - Supports dark and light UI modes
+- A 30-day free trial is available.
+After the trial period, the subscription is billed yearly through Adobe Marketplace unless canceled.

 ## How to use